coalaura/storygo/README.md

 - **Rapid Development:** Quickly create a detailed overview of your story, including a premise and character descriptions.
 - **Creative Collaboration:** Use the AI as a brainstorming partner to explore different narrative paths and possibilities.
 - **Image-to-Story:** Use images as a source of inspiration to generate unique story concepts.
+- **Story-to-Image:** Generate images based on your story to bring your narrative to life.
 - **Simple and Focused:** A minimal interface that lets you focus on your writing.

 ## Features